LouisBarranqueiro/selenium-docker-aws-deployer/README.md

 # selenium-docker-aws-deployer

-A python script using selenium API to deploy on AWS an application embedded in a docker container. **Deploy your application for free in minutes without commands only via the interfaces of web applications** :)
+A script using selenium API to deploy on AWS an application embedded in a Docker container. **It deploy your application for free in minutes without commands only via the interfaces of web applications** :)

 ## General